AUT design students have renewed their own backyard

-St Paul Street is being renewed by the people who use it most – students of AUT.
+St Paul Street has been upgraded by the people who use it most – students of AUT.

-It’s the first of two semi-permanent street upgrades enabled by Auckland Council which give postgraduate and third year design students the chance to influence the renewal of a street in their own neighbourhood.
+It’s the first of two semi-permanent street upgrades enabled by Auckland Council, which give design students the chance to influence the renewal of a street in their own neighbourhood.

-The redesign of St Paul Street in the city centre’s Learning Quarter, by AUT spatial design students from the Master of Design programme, opens in late September 2024.
+The redesign of St Paul Street in the city centre’s Learning Quarter, by AUT spatial design students from the Master of Design programme, is now in place.

-Last year Auckland Council’s Tāmaki Makaurau Design Ope (TMDO) joined creative forces with the Material Imaginaries Research Collective at AUT.
+Last year Claire Davis, Principal – Urban Design from Auckland Council’s Tāmaki Makaurau Design Ope (TMDO), joined creative forces with the Material Imaginaries Research Collective at AUT.
 The task was for students to collaboratively develop a concept design for a new St Paul Street installation, replacing the existing equipment.

 An initial trial helped show how students and staff used the street and what activities needed to be provided for.
-In September council contractors will implement their innovative, semi-permanent solution, keeping the scope and budget to a ‘no dig’, low disruption execution.
+This month council contractors delivered their innovative, semi-permanent solution, keeping the scope and budget to a ‘no dig’, low disruption execution.

-Waitematā Local Board Chair Genevieve Sage is pleased to see Auckland’s next generation of urban designers helping shape their university environments.
+Waitematā Local Board Chair Genevieve Sage is pleased to see Auckland’s next generation of urban designers has helped shape their university environments.

-The students’ concept design for St Paul Street was anchored by two main elements: a ‘wandering line’ and a series of bench seats.
-The wandering line was designed to echo the line of the Rangipuke ridge meeting the upper stream of Te Waihorotiu, re-enacting the slow pooling motion of waterways that were once present in the area.
+The students’ design for St Paul Street is anchored by two main elements: a ‘wandering line’ and a series of bench seats.
+The wandering line echoes the line of the Rangipuke ridge meeting the upper stream of Te Waihorotiu, re-enacting the slow pooling motion of waterways that were once present in the area.
 Concrete benches rise and fall in wave-like forms.

 "Working on a live, quick-response project in collaboration with Auckland Council was a great way to ground our research students' practice-based inquiries," says Dr Carl Douglas, Head of Department at AUT University.